Input Output#

 Opening and Closing Files#

-The first arguement to the function open() gives the filepath for the file that is to be opened, with the second arguement outlining the permissions, in the case below, read denoted with r, but write access could be set with w.
+The first argument to the function open() gives the filepath for the file that is to be opened, with the second argument outlining the permissions, in the case below, read denoted with r, but write access could be set with w.

 # Open a file in read mode